 (ii) the decarboxylation of natural acidic cannabinoids with the use of chemical catalyst.

-ARM or MCA “Natural Cannabinoids” or “Naturally Occurring Cannabinoids” means a naturally occurring chemical substance present naturally in the biomass of the plant Cannabis family Cannabaceae which are separated by a chemical or mechanical extraction processdirectly from the biomass.
+ARM or MCA “Natural Cannabinoids” or “phytocannabinoids ” means a cannabinoid present or occurring naturally in the biomass of the plant Cannabis family Cannabaceae.
+These may be separated and further purified by chemical or mechanical manufacturing, as defined in ARM 42.39.102, directly from the biomass.

 (a) The term does not include: